esciencecenter-digital-skills/training-infrastructure/README.md

 The package will now:
 - create a folder in the Instructors sharepoint drive
-- create a workshop-specific team in the Instructors Team
+- create a workshop-specific channel in the Instructors Teams channel
 - create communication documents, a debriefing and a planning document and upload them to the folder
 - create a data.csv file with workshop data necessary for the website, and upload this too
+- write a post in the newly created channel that alerts all helpers and instructors (and Sven)

 ### Troubleshooting